siddhartha-gadgil/DeptWeb/_seminars/2019/2019-08-30-soumik-pal.md

 geometry, and probability to revolutionary new methods in economics, statistics, machine learning and artificial intelligence.
 Much of these are due to impressive leaps in computational methods in OT that hinge on entropy based approximations.
-For dynamical OT such relaxations correspond to stochastic processes called Schr\"odinger bridges.
-This is an introductory talk on OT, entropic relaxations, and Schr\"odinger bridges that will attempt to give a flavor of this "hot area" by sewing through various recent advances.
+For dynamical OT such relaxations correspond to stochastic processes called Schrödinger bridges.
+This is an introductory talk on OT, entropic relaxations, and Schrödinger bridges that will attempt to give a flavor of this "hot area" by sewing through various recent advances.

 **Lecture 2:** _On the difference between entropic cost and the optimal transport cost_